-Most of the stars visible to the naked eye in the night sky are much larger, luminous and more brilliant than our own Sun.
-However, despite being often labelled as a very ordinary average star, the Sun actually outshines most of the other stars in the galaxy.
-This is because astronomers believe that up 80% of the stars in our galaxy are in fact red dwarfs; stars so dim that not one is bright enough to be visible from Earth with the naked eye, even though the next closest star to the Earth after the Sun, Proxima Centauri is itself a red dwarf.
-But when it comes to solar twins, stars that are incredibly similar to our Sun across all parameters, there are few and one of the best examples is 18 Scorpii.
+Most of the stars visible to the naked eye in the night sky are much larger, more luminous and brilliant than the Sun.
+However, despite often labelled as an average star the Sun actually outshines most stars in the galaxy.
+It's believed up to 80% of all stars in the Milky Way are red dwarfs.
+This type of star is so dim that not one is bright enough to be seen from Earth with the naked eye.
+Even Proxima Centauri, the closest star to the Earth after the Sun, requires optical aid to be seen.
+When it comes to solar twins or stars that are incredibly similar to the Sun across all parameters, not many exist.
+One of the best examples is 18 Scorpii.

-18 Scorpii is 46 light-years from Earth and shines at mag.
-5.5 putting it on the fringes of naked eye visibility.
-It is located at about the most northern position possible in the constellation of Scorpio near the border with Ophichus and about 18 degrees north and a little to the west of first mag.
-Antares.
+18 Scorpii is 46 light-years distant and shines at magnitude +5.5, putting it at the fringes of naked eye visibility.
+It's located in northern Scorpio near the constellation border with Ophiuchus and about 18 degrees north and a little to the west of first magnitude red supergiant, Antares.

 |RA (J2000)||16h 15m 37s||---|